-OPERATING YOUR RG3305
+OPERATING YOUR RG5000

-PROCEDURE FOR SYSTEM RECOVERY
+PROCEDURE FOR NORMAL SYSTEM RECOVERY

-- 1. Inspect the RG3305 thoroughly to insure that it is in good operating condition. - 2.
-Make sure all connections are correct and tight (see set-up diagram on page 5). - 3.
+- 1. Inspect the RG5000 thoroughly to insure that it is in good operating condition. - 2.
+Make sure all connections are correct and tight (see set-up diagram below). - 3.
 Open the liquid port of the recovery cylinder (always open valves slowly to check hoses and connections for leaks). - 4.
-Open the output port of the RG3305. - 5.
-Open the liquid port on the manifold gauge set; opening the liquid port will remove the liquid from the system first, greatly reducing the recovery time (after the liquid has been removed, open the manifold vapor port to finish evacuating the system). - 6.
-Connect your RG3305 to a 110 v. outlet. - a.
+Make sure the Recover/Purge valve is set on Recover. - 5.
+Open the output port of the RG5000. - 6.
+Open the liquid port on the manifold gauge set; opening the liquid port will remove the liquid from the system first, greatly reducing the recovery time (after the liquid has been removed, open the manifold vapor port to finish evacuating the system). - 7.
+Connect your RG5000 to a 110 v. outlet. - a.
 Switch the main power switch to the ON position.
 You should hear the fan running. - b.
 Press the compressor start switch.
-This "momentary" switch will start the compressor; (It may be necessary, under certain circumstances, to press this switch more than once to start the compressor.) - 7.
-Slowly open the input port on the RG3305. - a.
+This "momentary" switch will start the compressor.
+It may be nec-

+- essary, under certain circumstances, to press this switch more than once to start the compressor. - 8.
+Slowly open the input to the liquid port on the RG5000. - a.
 If the compressor starts to knock, slowly throttle back the input valve until the knocking stops. - b.
-If the input valve was throttled back, it should be fully opened once the liquid has been removed from the system (the manifold vapor port should also be opened at this time). - 8.
+If the input valve was throttled back, it should be fully opened once the liquid has been removed from the system (the manifold vapor port should also be opened at this time). - 9.
 Run until minimum EPA required vacuum is achieved. - a.
 Close the manifold vapor and liquid ports. - b.
-Close the RG3305 input port. - 9.
-Shut the RG3305 off and purge it using the tank cooling procedure on page seven. - a.
-When tank is cold, close tank vapor port and then the RG3305 input port. - b.
-Turn the RG3305 off. - c.
-Close the RG3305 output port and the tank liquid port.
+Close the RG5000 input port. - c.
+Shut unit off and proceed with the Self Purge procedure on the next page.

-Always purge your RG3305 after each use by using the tank cooling procedure.
-Failure to purge any remaining liquid refrigerant from the RG3305 could result in the acidic degradation of internal components, ultimately causing premature failure of the unit.
+Always purge the RG5000 after each use (see Self Purge procedure on page 6).
+Failure to purge the remaining refrigerant from the RG5000 could result in the acidic degradation of internal components, ultimately causing premature failure of the unit.

-SET-UP DIAGRAM FOR REFRIGERANT RECOVERY
+DIAGRAM FOR REFRIGERANT RECOVERY

-THIS METHOD IS THE FASTEST METHOD FOR RECOVERING VAPOR REFRIGERANT.
+THIS IS THE FASTEST METHOD FOR RECOVERING VAPOR REFRIGERANT